French Antique Furniture for Sale UK

 What is the difference between Louis XV and Louis XVI furniture?

 Louis XV furniture (c.1723–1774) is characterised by Rococo curves, asymmetry, and elaborate decoration.
 Louis XVI furniture (c.1774–1792) marks a shift to Neoclassicism — straighter lines, symmetry, and restrained decoration inspired by ancient Greece and Rome.
-Both styles are highly collectible.
+Both styles are highly collectable and we regularly carry examples of both periods.

 Do you specialise in French antique furniture?